“All of my teachers made the time to understand and support my ambition to go to Oxford and did everything they could to help me get there.”

 Making decisions about the future is a complex and daunting task for anyone but the key to success lies in making an informed decision.
-To enable girls to choose a course, a career or an alternative pathway, Downe House has put into place a comprehensive higher education and careers guidance programme that begins in Remove (Year 7) and builds progressively throughout the school years, with a four-year programme supporting the girls from Lower Fifth through to Upper Sixth years (Years 10 – 13).
+To enable girls to choose a course, a career or an alternative pathway, Downe House has put into place a comprehensive higher education and careers guidance programme that begins in Remove (Year 7) and builds progressively throughout the school years, with a four-year programme supporting the girls from Lower Fifth through to Upper Sixth (Years 10 – 13).

-The four-year programme includes our popular evening talks from external speakers (alumnae, parents and leading specialists) about a wide variety of careers and university or course-related topics as well as regular one-to-one guidance sessions, a Higher Education Day which focuses on making UCAS applications and writing personal statements, Academic Conferences, a Gap Year Fair, the Elective Programme which extends the scope of learning outside the curriculum, various societies and activities to develop skills, and talks on student life and finance.
-To make applications stand out, the girls are encouraged to take part in the i2i programme which introduces girls to the world of work through finding placements for work shadowing and internships, many of which are provided by Downe House alumnae.
-The popular DH LINKS initiative provides networking events which connect girls in the Fifth and Sixth Forms with alumnae and parents in a specific sector to provide them with contacts and an understanding of different career pathways.
-Recent events have included a focus on fashion, hospitality, property, engineering, architecture, finance and law.
-Find out more about DH LINKS here
+The World Ready programme includes talks from external speakers (alumnae, parents and leading specialists) about a wide variety of careers and university or course-related topics as well as regular one-to-one guidance sessions, a Higher Education Day which focuses on making Higher Education applications and writing personal statements, Academic Conferences, a Gap Year Fair, the Elective Programme which extends the scope of learning outside the curriculum, various societies and activities to develop skills, and talks on student life and finance.
+To make applications stand out, the girls are encouraged to take part in super-curricular activities and are introduced to the world of work through finding placements for work shadowing and internships, many of which are provided by Downe House alumnae.DISCOVER

 The programme starts in Remove (Year 7) when girls are familiarised with the range of different careers and roles, and they start to find out more about the skills that employers look for and the requirements of industry in general.
 Girls are encouraged to visit their parents’ workplace for a day and return to School to share their experience with their peers.
 For many, this will be their first glimpse into the world of work.

-This part of our programme involves girls finding out more about the world of work, and acquiring the skills and experience needed by industry from an early age; It starts with ‘Take your daughter to work day’ in Remove and continues into the Fifth Form with the ‘Work Shadowing Scheme’, which facilitates short-term placements for girls with employers to provide insights into the workplace.
+This part of our programme involves girls finding out more about the world of work, and acquiring the skills and experience needed by industry from an early age; It starts with ‘Take your daughter to work day’ in Remove and continues into the Fifth Form with the ‘Work shadowing scheme’, which facilitates short-term placements for girls with employers to provide insights into the workplace.
 Girls shadow employers primarily to observe and learn – not to undertake activities which require extensive training or expertise.

 More and more girls are looking at higher education options abroad and our Overseas Universities Advisor has extensive experience of the application processes in higher education institutions around the globe and offers a bespoke programme to support each individual with their application.
-We work with an external company, A List Educational for our SAT tuition which has proved a fruitful partnership.
-Preparation for students applying to any overseas university begins in the Upper Fifth where general information is supplied through assemblies or one-to-one meetings for those who already have quite a clear Higher Education pathway planned.
+We work with an external company, A List Education for our ACT/SAT tuition which has proved a fruitful partnership.
+Preparation for students applying to any overseas university begins in the Upper Fifth where general information is supplied through assemblies or one-to-one meetings for those who already have quite a clear higher education pathway planned.
 A more formalised programme of meetings start in the Lower Sixth alongside a 10-week SAT/ACT preparation course, culminating with weekly support in the Upper Sixth.
 We have hosted a number of visiting admissions staff from US Colleges who have given talks providing further guidance.

 When girls leave Downe House, they find that they are still fully supported by the excellent ‘Post Applicants’ programme which gives alumnae the same level of careers advice and guidance as they received when they were in School.
 They are invited to regular DH LINKS networking events which gives them the opportunity to meet parents and other alumnae working in the same sector.

 The overall aim of the Higher Education team is to help each girl make the best choices for the next stage of their educational journey.
-Meet the team who run the programme here.

 Keep up to date with news and views from the Higher Education and Global Initiatives team by following them on Twitter.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover